 Experimental testingIn many of our projects we run a stage of innovation design, a stage of finding new solutions to problems.
 Mostly a solid design strategy has been made, so that we know the vision, yet solutions still need to be found.

-To find solutions we believe strongly in experimental testing.
+To find solutions we believe strongly in experimental testing to reach product innovation.
 We do fundamental research, quick functional ideation, build mockups and test setups and run multiple cycles of iterations.

 How can we measure vital signs like heartbeat and oxygen saturation on a patients head, when the patient is just coming to the ward from a heavy operation?